dombrant/100-days-of-code/r1-log.md

 ### R1D87 (May 15th, 2018)
 Today I made some consolidations in my list of programming topics to learn.
 I added in some of my upcoming projects, so that I know at what points to switch off between learning something and working on a project.

+### R1D88 (May 17th, 2018)
+Today I got started on the resume section of my portfolio website.
+I also discovered a new technique for loading images in JavaScript using the new Image() class.
+This is helpful because on the first load, it avoids showing a black and white, pixelated version of the version.